YottaDB/YDBDoc/ProgGuide/extrout.rst

    YottaDB continues to support xc_* equivalent types of gtm_* for upward compatibility. gtmxc_types.h explicitly marks the xc_* equivalent types as deprecated.

 * Parameter-types that interface YottaDB with non-M code using C calling conventions must match the data-types on their target platforms.
 Note that most addresses on 64-bit platforms are 8 bytes long and require 8 byte alignment in structures whereas all addresses on 32-bit platforms are 4 bytes long and require 4-byte alignment in structures.
-* Though strings with embedded zeroes are sent as input to external routines, embedded zeroes in output (or return value) strings of type gtm_char_t may cause string truncation because they are treated as terminator.
+* Though strings with embedded zeroes are sent as input to external routines, embedded zeroes in output (or return value) strings of type gtm_char_t may cause string truncation because they are treated as terminators.
 * If your interface uses gtm_long_t or gtm_ulong_t types but your interface code uses int or signed int types, failure to revise the types so they match on a 64-bit platform will cause the code to fail in unpleasant, potentially dangerous and hard to diagnose ways.

 The first parameter of each called routine is an int (for example, int argc in decrement.c and increment.c) that specifies the number of parameters passed.
 This parameter is implicit and only appears in the called routine.
 It does not appear in the call table specification, or in the M invocation.
 If there are no explicit parameters, the call table specification will have a zero (0) value because this value does not include itself in the count.
 If there are fewer actual parameters than formal parameters, the call is determined from the parameters specified by the values supplied by the M program.
 The remaining parameters are undefined.
 If there are more actual parameters than formal parameters, YottaDB reports an error.